shirok/Gauche-makiki/README.md

 state.
 See [this BBS example](examples/query.scm) for simple usage of application state.)

+See also [development.md](doc/development.md) to develop server script interactively with REPL.

 Gauche-makiki isn't an all-in-one framework; rather, we provide simple and orthogonal parts that can be combined together as needed.